Todey Tangta: Area overview

 The map alongside shows the Kalimpong Sadar subdivision of Kalimpong district.
 Physiographically, this area forms the Kalimpong Range, with the average elevation varying from 300 to 3000 m.
 This region is characterized by abruptly rising hills and numerous small streams.
 It is a predominantly rural area with 77.67% of the population living in rural areas and only 22.23% living in the urban areas.
 While Kalimpong is the only municipality, Dungra is the sole census town in the entire area.
 The economy is agro-based and there are 6 tea gardens in the Gorubathan CD block.
 In 2011, Kalimpong subdivision had a literacy rate of 81.85%, comparable with the highest levels of literacy in the districts of the state.
-While the first degree college in the subdivision was established at Kalimpong in 1962the entire subdivision (and now the entire district), other than the head-quarters, had to wait till as late as 2015 (more than half a century) to have their first degree colleges at Pedong and Gorubathan.
+While the first degree college in the subdivision was established at Kalimpong in 1962 the entire subdivision (and now the entire district), other than the head-quarters, had to wait till as late as 2015 (more than half a century) to have their first degree colleges at Pedong and Gorubathan.

-Todey Tangta is a Kashmahal wherein there are lots of villages that depend on the main market known as Todey Bazaar.
+Todey Tangta is a Kashmahal wherein lots of surrounding villages depend on the main market known as Todey Bazaar.
+Village Tangta is around 3.8 km away from Todey Bazaar itself which is extremely close to Kingdom Of Bhutan.
+River Tangta, locally known as Simana River flows by the village acting as the sole border between the two nations.
+River Tangta not only forms a border, but it is also the main river that is joined by many other rivers,streams and tributaries on its way and later on goes to form River Jaldhaka, which supplies electricity to various parts of our nation.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.